-HDHP Benefits You pay Page In-network medical preventive care: PPO: Nothing 42 Non-PPO: Covered under Traditional medical coverage subject to deductible Medical/surgical services provided by physicians: Diagnostic and treatment services provided in the office PPO: 5% for covered office visits and 5% of other covered professional services including X-ray and lab 49 Non-PPO: 25% of covered professional services Services provided by a hospital: Inpatient PPO: 5% of covered hospital charges 75 Non PPO: 25% of covered hospital charges Outpatient PPO: 5% of covered hospital charges 77 Non PPO: 25% of covered hospital charges Emergency benefits: Accidental injury Regular benefits 80 Medical emergency Regular benefits 81 Mental health and substance use disorder treatment: Regular cost-sharing 82
+HDHP Benefits You pay Page In-network medical preventive care: PPO: Nothing 41 Non-PPO: Covered under Traditional medical coverage subject to deductible Medical/surgical services provided by physicians: Diagnostic and treatment services provided in the office PPO: 5% for covered office visits and 5% of other covered professional services including X-ray and lab 48 Non-PPO: 25% of covered professional services Services provided by a hospital: • Inpatient PPO: 5% of covered hospital charges 74 Non-PPO: 25% of covered hospital charges Outpatient PPO: 5% of covered hospital charges 77 Non-PPO: 25% of covered hospital charges Emergency benefits: Accidental injury Regular benefits 80 Medical emergency Regular benefits 81 Mental health and substance use disorder treatment: Regular cost-sharing 82

-HDHP Benefits You pay Page Prescription drugs: 86 - 94 Retail pharmacy Network pharmacy: Member pays 25% for up to a 30-day supply 92 Non-network pharmacy: Member pays 25% and any difference between our allowance and the cost of the drug Mail order Member pays 25% for up to a 90-day supply 92 Dental care: All charges for diagnostic and preventive services which exceed Plan limits; and charges in excess of the scheduled amounts for restorations and extractions 45 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, Health Advice Line, Health Assessment and Personal Health Record 96 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$5,000/Self Only or \$10,000/Self Plus One or Self and Family enrollment per calendar year for PPO providers.
+HDHP Benefits You pay Page Prescription drugs: 87 - 96 Retail pharmacy (up to a 30-day supply) Network pharmacy 93 Generic/Preferred: Member pays 25% Non-Preferred: Member pays 40% Non-network pharmacy Generic/Preferred: Member pays 25% and any difference between our allowance and the cost of the drug Non-Preferred: Member pays 40% and any difference between our allowance and the cost of the drug Mail order (up to a 90-day supply) Generic/Preferred: Member pays 25% 93 Non-Preferred: Member pays 40% Dental care: All charges for diagnostic and preventive services which exceed Plan limits; and charges in excess of the scheduled amounts for restorations and extractions 44 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, 24-hour Health Advice Line, Health Assessment and Personal Health Record 97 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$5,000/Self Only or \$10,000/Self Plus One or Self and Family enrollment per calendar year for PPO providers.
 Some costs do not count toward this protection.
-29 Nothing after \$7,000/Self Only or \$14,000/Self Plus One or Self and Family enrollment per calendar year for non-PPO providers.
+28 Nothing after \$7,000/Self Only or \$14,000/Self Plus One or Self and Family enrollment per calendar year for non-PPO providers.
 Some costs do not count toward this protection.